charmed-kubernetes/kubernetes-docs/pages/k8s/ldap.md

 ### Setting up the Resources

-The follow adjustments are required to deploy the service
+The following adjustments are required to deploy the service:

 * `Secret/keystone-auth-certs`
   * requires the admin to generate a server cert/key pair for the service